 The Society for Brain Mapping and Therapeutics honors pioneers in brain mapping at its gala each year.
 This year’s event was held at the Millennium Biltmore hotel in Downtown Los Angeles.
 In addition to Nikias, the list of honorees included Nobel laureate Eric Kandel and U.S. Rep. Ted Lieu.

 “We have many university presidents and distinguished individuals who were nominated, but Dr. Nikias was the finest candidate because he is a Renaissance man who has impacted humanity through significant contributions to medicine, science, technology, art and policy… Our global strategy is to break the boundaries of science, technology, medicine, art and healthcare policy, and Max has clearly achieved that”, said Babak Kateb, chairman and CEO of the Society for Brain Mapping and Therapeutics.

-Dr. Gary K. Michelson stands in the back of the USC Michelson Center for Convergent Bioscience, as he discusses the 2018 Humanitarian Award being presented to USC President C.L.
-Max Nikias (Credit: USC)
+Dr. Gary K. Michelson stands in the back of USC Michelson Hall, part of the USC Michelson Center for Convergent Bioscience, as he discusses the 2018 SBMT Humanitarian Award being presented to USC President Emeritus C.L.
+Max Nikias (Credit: USC Viterbi School of Engineering)